chapter two

 • Handling sensitive credentials such as API keys required to access external services

-In chapter 1, we explored how to secure communication channels with TLS—basically locking the door to your data so no one sneaks in.
-But what good is a locked door if you're handing out keys to just anyone?
-That’s where authentication comes in.
-In this chapter, we’ll dive into the tools and methods for solving authentication challenges.
+Now, we’ll dive into the tools and methods for solving authentication challenges.
 Why?
-Because you need to make sure the person knocking at your app's front door isn't a hacker in disguise—or worse, your ex trying to get into your Netflix account.
+Because you need to make sure the person knocking at your app's front door isn't an attacker in disguise, or worse, your ex trying to get into your Netflix account.

 2.1 Logging users in